SDU-eScience/SDUCloudDoc/docs/source/iRODS.rst

 iRODS
 =====
 iRODS is an open source data management software used by research organizations and government agencies worldwide.
 It is a middleware which in our case sits above the Ceph filesystem and our application.
-Our iRODS deployment includes an iRODS Metadata Catalog(iCAT) database and two iRods servers.
+Our iRODS deployment includes an iRODS Metadata Catalog(iCAT) database and two iRODS servers.

 iCAT Database Instance Setups
 -------------------------------